Feature Matrix

 Common Questions

-Q: Can ReadMe or Scribe convert my existing training videos into documentation?
+Q: Can either ReadMe or Scribe convert existing training videos into documentation?

-Q: Which tool is better for creating customer-facing documentation portals?
+Q: Which tool is better for customer-facing documentation delivery to multiple clients?

 Q: Is there a better alternative to both ReadMe and Scribe?